Create a table

 A complete table definition for the table, including the column names, data types, other column settings, and the primary key.

 Some types require specific column definitions, particularly maps, lists, sets, and vector columns.
-For more information about all types, see Column data types.
+For more information about all types, see Data types in tables.

 rowClass